 It is with great sadness that Department of Theatre and Performance announces the death of Brian Roberts on 25 December 2016.

 Brian was a former academic colleague who devoted more than 30 years to his work at Goldsmiths, mainly in the Drama Department, but also at times in Education.
-Over many years his own practice included varied projects as actor, director and costume designer/maker, all to high professional standards; and his research interests included Theatre Education and Gay Theatre.
+Over many years his own practice included varied projects as an actor, director and costume designer/maker, all to high professional standards; and his research interests included Theatre Education and Gay Theatre.

 Brian was a key, respected and much-loved figure in the Drama Department: he set up and convened the successful MA in Theatre Education for many years; was an outstanding Senior Tutor for 10 years; and finally, Head of Department.
 He was a teacher of remarkable ability: rigorous, supportive, and inspirational.
-He had huge impact on generations of students at Goldsmiths.
+He had a huge impact on generations of students at Goldsmiths.